medecins-du-monde/monitool/INSTALL.md

 We assume that NodeJS is already installed and running.

-	# Install Bower and Gulp-cli globally, to have them in the PATH
-	> sudo npm install --g bower gulp-cli

 	# Clone the repository and enter the folder
 	> git clone git@github.com:medecins-du-monde/monitool.git
 	> cd monitool

-	# Install all dependencies needed by Monitool's API
-	> npm install

 We now need to create a configuration file